When will energy unit rates change after an Ofgem review?

 Does the price cap mean my bill is capped?

 No. In Great Britain, Ofgem’s price cap limits the unit rate (p/kWh) and standing charge for default tariffs.
-Your total bill still depends on how much energy you use.
+The £1,862 headline is for typical use — your total bill still depends on how much energy you actually use.

-If Ofgem announces a new cap today, do my rates change today?
+If Ofgem announces a new cap, do my rates change that day?

 Usually not.
-Ofgem may announce the upcoming level in advance, but the new cap rates typically take effect on the next quarter start date (1 Jan/Apr/Jul/Oct).
+Ofgem announces the level roughly seven weeks ahead (the July 2026 cap was confirmed on 27 May), but the new rates take effect on the next quarter start date (1 Jan/Apr/Jul/Oct).
 Your supplier then applies changes in line with your tariff type.

-A true fixed tariff normally keeps unit rates the same for the fixed term, but you should check your tariff terms for any clauses (for example, changes to VAT or certain policy costs).
-If the supplier proposes a change that disadvantages you, you may have rights to switch without penalty in some circumstances.
+Normally no. A true fixed tariff keeps its unit rates for the whole fixed term, so the 1 July 2026 cap increase won’t apply until your fix ends.
+Check your tariff terms for any clauses (for example, changes to VAT or certain policy costs).
+If a supplier proposes a change that disadvantages you, you may have rights to switch without penalty in some circumstances.

 Why are my friend’s unit rates different to mine if we’re both on the cap?

 Cap levels differ by region (network costs), payment method (direct debit/credit/prepayment) and meter type (including multi-rate).
-Your tariff may also include different standing charges.
+Your tariff may also include different standing charges, so the £1,862 national average won’t match everyone’s exact bill.

 Will my direct debit change automatically when the cap changes?

 Not always immediately.
 Many suppliers review direct debits periodically based on your estimated annual use and account balance.
-Your unit rates can change on the cap date, while your direct debit may be adjusted later (or sooner if you’re building up debt/credit).
+Your unit rates can change on the cap date (1 July 2026), while your direct debit may be adjusted later (or sooner if you’re building up debt/credit).

 Does this apply in Northern Ireland?

 Not directly.
-Northern Ireland has a different market and regulator (Utility Regulator) and does not follow the Great Britain Ofgem price cap in the same way.
+Northern Ireland has a different market and regulator (the Utility Regulator) and does not follow the Great Britain Ofgem price cap in the same way.
 This guide focuses on England, Scotland and Wales.

 Trust, methodology and sources